wtblanch/DockerSparkDeltaEnv/README.md

 ## 🚀 Getting Started

 ### 1. Build and Run
-From inside the `spark-delta-env` folder:
+From inside the `DockerSparkDeltaEnv` folder:

 ```bash
 docker compose build --no-cache